Painting a Head

 Bald doll head

-Craft sealer, or varnish, for fixing paint
+Craft varnish, for fixing paint

 Inexpensive\disposable plastic or paper palette for mixing\diluting\testing paint and sealer